 - supporting the agenda for equality and equal access to all community and public services.

-- One of the highest paid positions in nursing is that of nurse consultant where salaries start at band 8a, which ranges from £40,028 to £48,034.
+- One of the highest paid positions in nursing is that of nurse consultant where salaries start at band 8a and range from £42,414 to £49,969.

 These rates may be supplemented by additional payments for work in high-cost areas, unsocial hours or being on call.

-Income data from Health Careers.
+Income data from NHS Employers.
 Figures are intended as a guide only.

 Flexible hours and part-time work opportunities are available and career breaks may be possible.
 Temporary work is also available through specialist agencies and nurse banks.